nikkijuk/bmi-calculator-app/README.md

 ## Status

-First version was developed with [Flutter 1.12](https://docs.flutter.dev/whats-new#dec-11-2019-flutter-interact-edition-112-release) 2 years ago.
-Now migrated to [Flutter 2.10](https://docs.flutter.dev/whats-new#feb-3-2022-windows-support-210-release).
+First version was developed with [Flutter 1.12](https://docs.flutter.dev/whats-new#dec-11-2019-flutter-interact-edition-112-release) 2019.
+I finally migrated it 2022 to [Flutter 2.10](https://docs.flutter.dev/whats-new#feb-3-2022-windows-support-210-release).

-In between I didn't manage to keep my flutter knowledge up to date, but migration was still relatively easy due to very clear error messages and migration tips tools were giving.
+In between I didn't manage to keep my Flutter knowledge up to date, but migration was still relatively easy due to very clear error messages and migration tips tools were giving.

 Project uses currently sound [null safety](https://dart.dev/null-safety).
 No tricks, it's all converted, no exceptions here.
 Some of generated code is not completely cleanly implemented, which means that there's some warnings and error messages during build.